Chronic Lymphocytic Leukemia Treatment (PDQ®)–Patient Version

 - Whether the CLL gets better with treatment or has recurred (come back).

-Stages of Chronic Lymphocytic Leukemia
+Stage Information for Chronic Lymphocytic Leukemia

 - The following stages are used for chronic lymphocytic